mostypc123/XediX/README.md

 - **Open-Source**: Contribute to the codebase or check it out on [GitHub](https://github.com/mostypc123/XediX).

 ### About XediX
-The XediX project began on April 14, 2023, with the idea of a dedicated Python text editor.
-It has since evolved into a tool for professional, free coding.
+The XediX project began on April 14, 2023, with the idea of a dedicated Javascript text editor.
+It has since evolved into a tool for simple, free coding in Python.

 ## Upcoming Features